-Unfortunately, bacteria can recolonize the small intestine within a month of treatment, if someone has deficient cleansing waves.
+Unfortunately, bacteria can recolonize the small intestine within a month of treatment, if someone has deficient cleaning waves.
 This is why it’s important to use prevention strategies.

-Prokinetic drugs to help stimulate the small intestine MMC
+- Prokinetic drugs to help stimulate the small intestine MMC

-Following a lower carbohydrate SIBO diet
+- Following a lower carbohydrate SIBO diet

-Correct Ileocecal Valve Syndrome
+- Correct Ileocecal Valve Syndrome

 Prokinetics for SIBO

-Patients will take these drugs before going to bed most of the time since that is the longest period of fasting.
-Doctors usually prescribe them for a 3 month period following treatment, then re-evaluate symptoms after coming off.
+Patients will take these drugs before going to bed since that is the longest period of fasting.
+Doctors usually prescribe them for a 3 month period following treatment, then re-evaluate symptoms before discontinuing.

 You will need to work with your doctor to find the right prescription.
 Some of the prokinetics studied for SIBO are:

-5. Remember that the SIBO occurred for some other reason.
-This disease is about more than bacteria.
-A lot of people will need a prokinetic to stimulate their cleansing waves or need to fix other health issues they are dealing with which can lead to SIBO.
+5. Remember that SIBO occurs because of an underlying cause.
+The condition is about more than bacteria.
+A lot of people will need a prokinetic to help stimulate their cleaning waves or they will need to fix other coexisting issues which can lead to SIBO.